byu-oit/handel/docs/supported-services/ecs-fargate.rst

      - No
      - 30
      - Configures the log retention duration for CloudWatch logs.
-   * - health_check_grace_period_seconds
-     - integer
-     - No
-     - 0
-     - The period of time, in seconds, that the Amazon ECS service scheduler ignores unhealthy Elastic Load Balancing target health checks after a task has first started.
    * - tags
      - :ref:`tagging-resources`
      - No